jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Let's turn this into JavaScript...
+<div style="margin-top: 100px; text-align: left;">Let's convert this to JavaScript...
 We create an ArrayBuffer to hold a 32-bit number, and create two views on that buffer: one as a float, and one as an unsigned integer.</i></div>
 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">We are going to use the pure version of K here, with sigma equals zer.
-And we are going to skip the Newton's method iteration for now.</div>
+<div style="margin-bottom: 100px; text-align: left;">We are using the pure version of K here, with sigma equals zero.
+And we stripped out the Newton's method iteration for now.</div>
 @snapend

 @snap[midpoint span-60 text-05]